AMEND09/CodePlotter/README.md

 ### Prerequisites
 - Python 3.6 or higher.
 - Tkinter (usually bundled with Python).
+- OpenCV, NumPy, and Pillow (optional, for image warping features).

 ### Setup
 1. Clone this repository or download the source files.